delhatch/AMFM_SDR/README.md

 # AMFM_SDR
-Stand-alone radio based on an SDR.
-No PC required.
+<p>Stand-alone radio based on an SDR.
+No PC required.</p>
+<p>See https://hackaday.io/project/203142-standalone-sdr-fm-am-radio for more information.</p>